vb64/pipeline.integrity/pipeline_danger/method/asme_b31g/README.md

 If the established MAOP is equal to or less than Ps, the corroded region may be used for service at that MAOP.
 If it is greater than Ps, then a lower MAOP should be established not to exceed Ps, or the corroded region should be repaired or replaced.

+## APPENDIX A

+BASIC Computer Program, [CRVL.BAS](CRVL_BAS.md), for Determining Allowable Length L (Part 2) or Alternative Maximum Allowable Operating Pressure (Part 4)

+Enter program and input as indicated.
+The examples should be used to verify correct entry of the program.